nadd5/t/README.md

 # todoappp

-A task managment app with localization and theming.
+A task managment Fluttter app built with localization and theming.